MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-shared-with-me.md

 ![Share icon](./media/end-user-shared-with-me/power-bi-share-dashboard.png)

 Watch Amanda explain the **Shared with me** content list and demonstrate how to navigate and filter the list.
 Then follow the step-by-step instructions below the video to try it out yourself.
 For you to view dashboards shared with you, you need to have a Power BI Pro license.
-Read [What is Power BI Premium?](../service-premium-what-is.md) for details.
+Read [Which license do I have?](end-user-license.md) for details.

 > [!NOTE]